 This is a realm of frozen lakes, reindeer, and snow-covered plains glimmering under the northern lights.
 Here you can uncover the ancient traditions of the Sami, go dog sledding, visit ski resorts, and experience the most magical Christmas of your life.

-Read on for more inspiration, or get started today by booking one of our package tours of Lapland.
+Read on for more inspiration, or get started today by exploring these winter tours of Sweden.

 Sweden: things to do in winter